Gautam0507/monkey-cpp/README.md

 ## Introduction

-This project is an implementation of a compiler for the Monkey Toy Programming Language, based on the book "Crafting Interpreters" by Thorsten Ball.
+This project is an implementation of a compiler for the Monkey Toy Programming Language, based on the book "Writing an Interpreter in GO" and "Writing a Compiler in GO" by Thorsten Ball.
 The goal of this project is to understand the inner workings of a compiler by building one from scratch.

 ## Current Progress